jpclark6/sweater-weather/README.md

 Sweater weather API can be used to get weather data for a location, along with images for that city and weather related gifs.
 It can also create users in the database and let them create, read, update, and destroy favorite cities.

+A front end was created and can be found [here](https://sweater-weather-1810.surge.sh) for the deployed version, or [here](https://github.com/jpclark6/sweater-weather-fe) for the github repo.

 It is base url is currently hosted at [Sweater Weather](https://sweater-weather-1810.herokuapp.com).
 Add an endpoint to see functionality.

 Example endpoints: